-PO202U BASIC PORTRAITURE 3 Credits (2-3) An overview of the professional portrait field.
-Studio equipment and lighting are emphasized.
+PO202U BASIC PORTRAITURE Credits 3 (2-3) An overview of the professional portrait field.
+Studio equipment and lighting is emphasized.
 Assignments include the use of professional equipment to complete basic head and shoulder poses to learn the facial lighting forms used every day in the field.
-Prerequisites: PO131U and PO134U.
+Prerequisites: PO101U, PO134U.

-PO204U BASIC COMMERCIAL PHOTOGRAPHY

-This course presents an overview of a profession in commercial photography.
+PO204U BASIC COMMERCIAL PHOTOGRAPHY Credits 3 (2-3) This course presents an overview of a profession in commercial still photography.
 Techniques, assignment types, expectations, working conditions, types of photography products used, studio procedures, and equipment requirements will be discussed.
-Simple commercial techniques will be applied in practical assignments.
-Prerequisite: PO133U.
+Simple commercial techniques will be applied in practical assignments Prerequisite: PO134U.

-PO208U BASIC PHOTOJOURNALISM 3 Credits (2-3) This survey of photojournalism as a profession leads to publishable photographs through practical assignments, using small and medium format cameras.
+PO208U BASIC PHOTOJOURNALISM Credits 3 (2-3) This survey of photojournalism as a profession leads to publishable photographs through practical assignments, using small and medium format cameras.
 The techniques and working style of outstanding photojournalists are presented in multi-image programs.
-Prerequisites: PO101U and PO131U.
+Prerequisite: PO101U.

-PO210U VISUAL COMMUNICATIONS 3 Credits (2-3) A survey of the tools, materials, and processes used for the production of visual messages in society.
+PO210U VISUAL COMMUNICATIONS Credits 3 (2-3) A survey of the tools, materials, and processes used for the production of visual messages in society.
 Course work includes practical application in the selection, utilization, and implementation of materials in the preparation and design of messages.
+Must be in program major.